AVSLab/basilisk/src/simulation/power/ReactionWheelPower/ReactionWheelPower.rst

 Executive Summary
 -----------------
-This module evaluates the power draw of a :ref:`reactionWheelStateEffector` effector.
-It reads in the RW states message which contains the wheel speed and motor torque value.
+This module evaluates the power draw of a :ref:`reactionWheelStateEffector`.
+It reads a message with the RW states containing the wheel speed and motor torque value.
 These are used to evaluate the power required to change the wheel speed.
 In addition, there is a base power draw of the RW device that accounts for the electrical power required for the RW device just to be on.

 This module is a sub-class of :ref:`PowerNodeBase` class.
-As such, they have thee common properties:
+As such it has the common properties:

 1. Writes out a :ref:`PowerNodeUsageSimMsg` describing its power consumption at each sim update based on its power consumption attribute